Nadi International Airport: Operations

-Arrivals and departures are much preferred to be to the south, due to the closeness of the Sabeto mountain range to the immediate north of the airport.
-A large turnaround area, suitable for Boeing 747s, is to the left of the threshold of Runway 02, in case meteorological factors make departure to the north necessary.

 In 2008, a Qantas Airbus A380 had to make an emergency landing to disembark a sick passenger, showing that whilst not certified, the facilities at Nadi are sufficient to cater for the largest passenger aeroplane in the world.

-Today, the largest concentration of hotels in Fiji has grown up in and around Nadi.
-As tourism took off in the 1960s, the resorts under construction in the nearby Mamanuca Islands and Denarau Island cemented Nadi as the centre of Fiji's tourism industry.

 Nadi is the operational base for Fiji Airways, which services six airports throughout the southwest Pacific, and many more on the Pacific Rim.

 The Civil Aviation Authority of Fiji (CAAFI) head office is at Nadi Airport.
 Fiji Airways has its head office in the Fiji Airways Maintenance & Administration Centre at the airport.
 In addition, Fiji Airlines Limited, operating as Fiji Link, is headquartered at the Pacific Sun office at the CAAFI compound.
 Additionally the Fiji Meteorological Service has its headquarters on the airport property.